xuchen66/sphinx-emdocs/source/serialem_training.rst

 .. rubric:: Session 3

 - demo and explain dual axis tomography data collection
-- demo how to rotate grid 90 degree and find the same location (registration tramsformation)
+- demo how to rotate grid 90 degree and find the same location (registration transformation)

 .. rubric:: Session 4